 Easily available in the market, comes enfolded with proteins and vitamins.
 Nutrients like manganese, folates, iron, and zinc are also present.

-The best way to toss in this to your daily diet is by mixing 30% soy flour with regular wheat flour.
+The best way to toss this into your daily diet is by mixing 30% soy flour with regular wheat flour.
 This enhances both health and taste.

 5. Buckwheat flour